nathanjohns/PromoterMining/README.md

 ############# IMPORTANT ###########

-Note that an updated and simpler python-only regulatory element mining pipeline is available here: https://github.com/ssyim/DRAFTS
+We developed a simpler pipeline that is exclusively in python for our more recent study using this regulatory element library: https://github.com/ssyim/DRAFTS

 ###################################